REVIEW: FOOTLOOSE @ THE PRINCESS THEATRE

 EVERYBODY CUT LOOSE!

-Footloose The Musical is based on the sensational hit 1980's movie of the same name &, for the most part, follows the same storyline.
+Footloose The Musical is based on the sensational hit 1980's movie of the same name and, for the most part, follows the same storyline.

-Shaw & his wife Vi (Holly Ashton) had a son who was killed alongside some other kids from the community during an accident.
-The Reverend blames popular music & dancing for their deaths & bans public dancing in the town.
+Shaw and his wife Vi (Holly Ashton) had a son who was killed alongside some other kids from the community during an accident.
+The Reverend blames popular music and dancing for their deaths and bans public dancing in the town.

-Their daughter Ariel (Lucy Munden) is a bit of a wild child & doesn't stick to curfews & rules set by her father.
-She's dating high school dropout & bad boy Chuck (Tom Mussell) but slowly turns her affections to Ren.
+Their daughter Ariel (Lucy Munden) is a bit of a wild child and doesn't stick to curfews and rules set by her father.
+She's dating high school dropout and bad boy Chuck (Tom Mussell) but slowly turns her affections to Ren.

-Ren fights Shaw & the town council to allow them to throw a dance & abandon the law banning dancing.
-He is originally rejected, but eventually the Reverend softens & the finale of the show is the dance that the town is desperate for.
+Ren fights Shaw and the town council to allow them to throw a dance and abandon the law banning dancing.
+He is originally rejected, but eventually the Reverend softens and the finale of the show is the dance that the town is desperate for.

-This production had singer/musicians & although this can work for some shows, I felt that it hindered this production.
-When the central theme to a show is dance, you expect phenomenal choreography & dancing & unfortunately this production didn't deliver on this.
-Because they are carrying & playing instruments, this obviously restricts the choreography somewhat & the slickness of the dancing too.
+This production had singer/musicians and although this can work for some shows, I felt that it hindered this production.
+When the central theme to a show is dance, you expect phenomenal choreography and dancing but unfortunately this production didn't deliver on this.
+Because they are carrying and playing instruments, this obviously restricts the choreography somewhat and the slickness of the dancing too.